-Read directions on a box of food, threw it in the trash, then retrieved it because of course you’ve forgotten everything already.
+Reading directions on a box of food, throwing it in the trash, then retrieving it because you’ve forgotten everything already

-Why do we think we’re going to remember exactly how many teaspoons of milk are necessary in a box mac and cheese recipe?
-And for more on cooking, here are the 40 Dishes Everyone Over 40 Should Master.
+Why do we think we’re going to remember exactly how many teaspoons of milk versus water we need?

-Sat on your bed in a towel for far longer than necessary.
+Sitting on your bed in a towel for far longer than necessary

 You’ve finished your shower.
 It’s time to get dressed.
 But the moment you sit on your bed while wearing a towel, you can’t seem to get motivated.
 You just stare at the ceiling and think about… nothing, really.
 It’s just like meditation, except in a towel.

 Nobody wants to look creepy, so we try to find the perfect ratio between making eye contact and looking away.
-But it’s easy to overthink it, and you spend so much time in your head — “Am I staring at him too hard?
-I should look away casually, and then look back, maybe after three seconds, or is that too long?” — that we end up not hearing a word they’re saying.
+But it’s easy to overthink it, and you spend so much time in your head (“Am I staring at her too hard?
+I should look away casually, and then look back, maybe after three seconds, or is that too long?”) that we end up not hearing a word they’re saying.

-Walked to the “bathroom” when you woke up but ended up in your closet.
+Walking to the “bathroom” when you wake up but ending up in your closet

-What, and make a second trip?
+A second trip?
 Absurd.
-I’ll just balance four plastic bags on each arm, grip two bags with my teeth, and hold the milk between my knees, and hop into the house.
+Better to just balance four plastic bags on each arm, grip two bags with your teeth, hold the milk between your knees, and bunny hop into the house.

-Lied to the doctor when they ask about your “alcoholic drinks per week” consumption
+Lying to the doctor when they ask about your alcoholic drink consumption

-Went to the beach and then spent 45 minutes looking for the perfect spot
+Going to the beach and spending 45 minutes looking for the perfect spot

-Is this plot of sand with a view of the ocean better than that other plot of sand, with the exact same view, a few yards away?
+Should I put my beach blanket on this plot of sand with a view of the ocean, or on that other plot of sand, with the exact same view, a few yards away?
 Better think about it a little longer.

-Came home from work, realized the house is empty, and then felt immense relief
+Coming home from work, realizing the house is empty, and feeling immense relief

 It’s not that you don’t love your friends and family.
 But you don’t need to be around them every second of the day.

-Bought a week’s worth of fresh vegetables but didn’t eat any of it.
+Buying a week’s worth of fresh vegetables and not eating any of it

 Still, at age 43, you want there to be a fiver in there.
 You’re not alone!

-Stumbled and turned it into a funny dance
+Stumbling and turning it into a funny dance

-A person sat down next to you and you waited a few minutes before leaving so you didn’t hurt their feelings
+Waiting a few minutes after a person sits down next to you before leaving so you didn’t hurt their feelings

-Whether it’s in a movie theater or an airport terminal, nobody wants to sit next to a stranger, especially if there are other seats available.
-But we also don’t want to be perceived as a jerk, so if somebody sits down in the seat directly next to us and we feel uncomfortable enough to move, we’ll wait a few minutes, because we don’t want them thinking that were moving because of them, even though we totally are.
+Whether it’s in a movie theater or a public park or an airport terminal, nobody wants to sit next to a stranger, especially if there are other seats available.
+But we also don’t want to be perceived as jerks.
+So if somebody sits down in the seat directly next to us and we feel uncomfortable enough to move, we’ll wait a few minutes, because we don’t want them thinking that were moving because of them, even though we totally are.